 PS.
 To read about a non-ACD dessert recipe by yours truly, flip open the May/June issue of Clean Eating Magazine for my second Happy Endings recipe!

-UPDATE: SOME OTHER ACD-FRIENDLY DESSERTS on Diet, Dessert and Dogs, below.
-This is just a partial list.
+UPDATE: SOME OTHER ACD-FRIENDLY DESSERTS on rickiheller.com below.
+This is just a partial list that was last updated in 2013.
 For a full list, see the Desserts Category in the Recipe Index (note that Wellness Weekend posts may contain non-ACD recipes):

 - Crimson Mousse (all phases)